Making You Look Good

 Approximately 30% of the population brux (grind) their teeth.
 The cause is unknown however it has been attributed to stresses of life and sleep disorders when most of the tooth grinding occurs.

 The best management is to identify the cause and prevent further damage.
 Thorough diagnosis is required to assess the cause, as if not treated; underlying tooth loss will continue to undermine any type of restoration on the tooth.

 Over time, excessive tooth wear results in a reduction of your facial height.
 Your chin gets closer to your nose as your teeth get shorter.
 This creates fold lines and creases and an aged appearance.
 With a one visit dental facelift, I increase the facial height by increasing your building upon your natural dentition using a variety of techniques.
 Biology is maintained and facial height is restored, softening the naso-labial folds between the nose and mouth corners.

-Thank you for taking the time to explore this information and the patient's story.
+Thank you for taking the time to understand my diagnostic process and the technologies and techniques i use.
 I hope this gives you an idea of what I can do for you if you are having difficulty and need help, because there is always hope.

 Dr. Sarkis Nalbandian

 B.D.S.
 (Hons), Dip.
 Clin.
 Dent.
 (Oral Implants) Uni Syd, M. Clin.
 Dent (Prosth) King’s College, Uni London

 D. Clin.
 Dent (Prosth) Uni Syd, FRACDS, MRACD (Prosth) FIADE, FPFA